actonymekc/me/README.md

 Assuming you came here to get informed on how I made this;
-AI HELPED ME AYOO SUSSS ALRIGHT U CAN GO BACK TO DISCORD
+AI HELPED ME AYOO YES SUS ALRIGHT U CAN GO BACK TO DISCORD